Pope urges solidarity on an Easter of both joy, virus sorrow

 “We are praying so that Lebanese officials work together in the spirit of collaboration to revive Lebanon economically, financially and socially,” Rai said in an almost empty church in Bkerki, northeast of Beirut, the seat of the Maronite Church he heads.

-In New Zealand, Catholic bishops wrote a special pastoral letter to worshipers stuck at home, acknowledging the stresses and uncertainties of this Easter like no other but urging the faithful to take comfort in time with family.
+In New Zealand, Catholic bishops wrote a special pastoral letter to worshipers stuck at home, acknowledging the stresses and uncertainties of an Easter like no other but urging the faithful to take comfort in getting to spend time with immediate family.

 “This time has proved to be a reflective time enabling us to refocus or revision ourselves and how we live,” the letter said.

-For Orthodox Christians, Sunday marked the start of Holy Week, with Palm Sunday services held in similarly barren churches.
+For Orthodox Christians, Sunday marked the start of Holy Week.
+Palm Sunday services were held in similarly barren churches.

 Pope Tawadros II, the spiritual leader of Egypt’s Coptic Orthodox Christians, celebrated in a largely empty Monastery of Saint Pishoy, in a desert valley west of the capital, Cairo.
 The church made the prayers available on its Facebook page.
 The Coptic Orthodox Church is one the world’s oldest Christian communities.

-The Russian Orthodox Church said it would hold Easter services in Moscow next Sunday without the faithful present, citing an order from the city’s chief epidemiologist prohibiting mass gatherings.
+The Russian Orthodox Church said it would hold Easter services in Moscow next Sunday without church goers present, citing an order from the city’s chief epidemiologist prohibiting mass gatherings.

 AP writers from around the world contributed.